dib-lab/khmer/doc/user/choosing-table-sizes.rst

 Digital normalization (normalize-by-median and filter-abund) uses the Count-Min Sketch data structure.

-Graph partitioning (load-graph etc.) uses the Bloom filter data structure.
+Graph partitioning (load-into-nodegraph etc.) uses the Bloom filter data structure.

 The practical ramifications of this are pretty cool.
 For example, your digital normalization is guaranteed not to increase in memory